MemoriesJ/KAMG/README.md

 Due to the limit access to MIMIC dataset, you need to follow the instruction on the [web page](https://mimic.physionet.org/gettingstarted/access/) to apply for all datasets
 Tokenization and cleaning codes will be provided very soon

-EU legislation dataset could be download from [Chalkidis et al., 2019](https://github.com/iliaschalkidis/lmtc-eurlex57k) but the codes for running the experiments of EU legislation dataset are developed based on their original codes, so not included here.
+EU legislation dataset could be download from [Chalkidis et al. (2019)](https://github.com/iliaschalkidis/lmtc-eurlex57k) but the codes for running the experiments of EU legislation dataset are developed based on their original codes, so not included here.

 Graph data will be uploaded to Google Drive with open access in order to repeat the experimental results.
 Link will be provides here very soon.
 The python scripts for generating graph data has been included in the source codes.